BenWashburn1457/seatrac_driver/README.md

 * BID_E: The beacon id between 1 and 15.
 Used to address acoustic messages.
 * NAV_QUERY_T: A bit mask indicating what information to query in a nav message.

-#### Beacon Management Messages
+#### Non-Acoustic Messages

-Beacon Management messages are used to

 * CID_STATUS: This message is output at a regular user defined interval.
 It contains useful information from the beacon, such as the outputs of its auxiliary sensors
 * CID_SETTINGS_... : used to manage the beacons settings
 * CID_XCVR_... : diagnostic data for the acoustic transceiver independent of acoustic protocols

-Enums and Structs used in Beacon Management messages:
+Enums and Structs:

 * SETTINGS_T: a struct containing all the settings of the beacon
 * CST_E: Command status code.
 Indicates whether or not a command completed successfully and identify errors.

 #### Where things are in seatrac_driver

-* All seatrac messages are defined in the [messages folder](https://bitbucket.org/frostlab/seatrac_driver/src/main/include/seatrac_driver/messages/)
+* All SeaTrac messages are defined in the [messages folder](https://bitbucket.org/frostlab/seatrac_driver/src/main/include/seatrac_driver/messages/)
 * All enums (such as CID_E, AMSGTYPE_E, etc) are defined in [SeatracEnums.h](https://bitbucket.org/frostlab/seatrac_driver/src/main/include/seatrac_driver/SeatracEnums.h)
 * All non-message structures (such as ACOMSG_T or SETTINGS_T) are defined in [SeatracTypes.h](https://bitbucket.org/frostlab/seatrac_driver/src/main/include/seatrac_driver/SeatracTypes.h)

-## Seatrac Support Webpage
+## SeaTrac Support Webpage

 https://www.blueprintsubsea.com/seatrac/support